arangodb/docs/3.6/architecture-single-instance-vs-cluster.md

 ------

-A cluster deployment needs a central, RAFT-based key/value store called "the agency" to keep the current cluster configuration and manage failover.
+A cluster deployment needs a central, RAFT-based key/value store called "the Agency" to keep the current cluster configuration and manage failover.
 Being RAFT-based, this is a real-time system.
-If your servers running the agency instances (typically three or five) receive too much load, the RAFT protocol stops working and the whole stability of the cluster is endangered.
-If you foresee this problem, run the agency instances on separate nodes.
+If your servers running the Agency instances (typically three or five) receive too much load, the RAFT protocol stops working and the whole stability of the cluster is endangered.
+If you foresee this problem, run the Agency instances on separate nodes.
 All this is not necessary in a single server deployment.